The channel was launched in November 1997 as UK Arena. It was renamed UKTV Drama in March 2000.

 THE OTHER UKTV

-Both Australia and New Zealand have a pay satellite channel called UKTV, but despite having a similar name, this broadcaster (launched in 1996) was not affiliated with the similarly-named UK channel.
-Also known as BBC UKTV, the antipodean stations broadcast a selection of classic as well as new series episodes of Doctor Who on a regular basis (the New Zealand station ended its run of classic episodes in 2015).
+Both Australia and New Zealand have a pay satellite channel called UKTV, but despite it having a similar name, this broadcaster (launched in 1996) was not affiliated with the similarly-named UK channel.
+Also known as BBC UKTV, the antipodean stations broadcast a selection of classic as well as new series episodes of Doctor Who on a regular basis (the Australian run of classic episodes ended in November 2013, and the New Zealand station ended its run in 2015).